IATI/partner-publishing-guidelines/docs/project_funding.rst

+.. _`project_funding`:
 ********************
 1) Project funding
 ********************

-Definition: an organisation is funded to carry out a specific activity.
-This activity leads to direct outflows from the organisation.
+Project funding is provided to an organisation to carry out a specific activity, resulting in direct expenditure by the organisation.

-**Direct project funding**: Organisation A funds Organisation B to carry out Activity B.
+[add examples]